jcorioland/jcorioland.github.io/_posts/2020-05-12-terraform-implicit-explicit-dependencies-between-resources.markdown

 ## Implicit vs Explicit dependencies in Terraform

 Terraform deals with two kinds of dependencies between the resources it manages: implicit dependencies and explicit dependencies.
 Implicit dependencies, like their names suggest, are automatically detected by Terraform.
-For example, in the code below, there is an implcit dependency between the network interface and the virtual machine, because the it uses the network interface:
+For example, in the code below, there is an implicit dependency between the network interface and the virtual machine, because the VM resource uses the network interface `id`:

 ```hlc
 resource "azurerm_virtual_machine" "vm" {